 - Goggles and swim cap (optional)

-- Bike (road, hybrid, mountain, or even a balance bike will do) – training wheels are allowed for this race!
+- Bike (road, hybrid, mountain, or even a balance bike will do) – training wheels are also allowed for this race!

 - Helmet (make sure it fits properly and is certified by the CPSC)